jashkenas/ruby-processing/README.md

 [release]: https://github.com/jashkenas/ruby-processing/releases/
 ## What's new

 Well for a start the repo has been drastically reduced in size, this was done deleting unused binaries in the repos history.
-Anyone who ha previously forked this repo is advised to delete their fork and for anew (since 27 July 2013).
+Anyone who has previously forked this repo (before 27 July 2013), is advised to delete their fork and for anew.

 New capabilities since processing-2.0 include ability to use OPENGL VBO (PShape) and GLSL shaders (PShader), to keep abreast of latest developments check out the [codeanticode blog](http://codeanticode.wordpress.com/2013/06/04/processing-2-0-is-out-processing-2-0-is-in/).
 Some worked examples using new feature are included in the samples.
 The update to the latest jruby is also significant as the default is to run with ruby-1.9 support, and there have been many performance improvements.
 To use the invoke-dynamic java support for dynamic language, use java-7+ (NB: on the Mac need Intel-based Mac running Mac OS X version 10.7.3 and above to install java 7 otherwise use java 6).
 Many more worked examples are included in the [Samples][].